• Skip to main content

 You can look for healthy food stores, or you can check restaurants that may serve some of them as side dishes.

-You can also bring along powder blends such as Alkalizing Greens.
-This has a combination of superfoods such as green tea, wheatgrass, vegetables like kale and spinach, and chlorella.
+You can also bring along powder blends such as Alkaline Greens.
+This has a combination of superfoods including green tea, wheatgrass, vegetables like kale and spinach, chlorella, and much more.

 • B vitamins, which can boost your energy levels naturally